aambroo/Autonomous-Software-Agents/Planner/house/README.md

 Each and every one of the abovementioned devices, however, are defined in separate classes placed in the [`houseworld`](../src/houseworld/) directory.

-The [`HouseWorld`](HouseWorld.js) file, specifies how people move around the house as well as how the alarm turns on and off on a weekly basis.
-To properly understand the nature of the manner in which actions are modeled please refer to Section 4 (*Residents*) of the [Report](../../Blueprints/Report1%20ASA.pdf).

 ---

 ## 🗓 Weekly Schedule
 We simulate a weekly schedule with **fixed** actions based on time and dayin the format `(dd:hh:mm)`.
-Time simulation is managed by the [Clock Class](../src/utils/Clock.js) which has also been slightly modified with respect to the original in order to support weekly instead of only daily scheduling. \
+Time simulation is managed by the [Clock Class](../src/utils/Clock.js) which has also been slightly modified with respect to the original so as to also support **weekly** scheduling. \
 Actions are designed for moving residents around the house, to compute smart devices consumption, etc. *Table1* shows the main actions in use.

 ℹ️ Please refer to the *Residents Section* in the [Report](../../Blueprints/Report1%20ASA.pdf) file for further details on why actions are performed in such an order and for insights about future implementations.